 Saint-Martin-de-Ré ramparts

-The cobblestoned core of UNESCO-listed Saint-Martin-de-Ré is enclosed by 17th-century ramparts, which can be traced on foot for picturesque views.
-Louis XIV’s chief military engineer, Vauban, designed the fortifications, which lead to the ancient citadel – an impressive collection of walls, moats and drawbridges.
+Louis XIV’s chief military engineer, Vauban, designed the fortifications, which led to the creation of the ancient citadel – an impressive collection of walls, moats and drawbridges.
 From 1860 to 1938, this was the departure point for bagnards (prisoners) bound for the French penal colonies, including Alfred Dreyfus en route to Devil’s Island.
 Today, it’s a prison.
 Visit the Ernest Cognacq Museum to learn more about its history.

 Climb the lighthouse